Ahrefs vs Semrush — Which Should You Use?

 Semrush’s competitive positioning map feature is a useful tool for performing competitive analysis

-In Ahrefs, you may find yourself eyeballing data tables more often than in Semrush (which isn’t always a bad thing, of course — it very much depends on context).
+In Ahrefs, you may find yourself eyeballing data tables slightly more often than in Semrush (which isn’t always a bad thing, of course — it very much depends on context).

 Both products’ domain overview pages make it easy to see country-level data for a domain thanks to their simple ‘worldwide’ and ‘country’ view switchers.

-Semrush's "country switcher" tool
+Semrush's "country switcher" option

-Semrush’s “country switcher” tool
+Semrush’s “country switcher” option

 But Semrush has the edge when it comes to historical data: so long as you are on a $249.95 ‘Guru’ plan or higher, you’ll get access to a simple dropdown menu that provides a domain overview for any month between January 2012 and the present day.